googleapis/google-cloud-python/packages/proto-plus/docs/index.rst

     Beautiful, Pythonic protocol buffers.

-This library provides a clean, readable, straightforward pattern for declaraing messages in `protocol buffers`_.
+This library provides a clean, readable, straightforward pattern for declaring messages in `protocol buffers`_.
 It provides a wrapper around the official implementation, so that using messages feels natural while retaining the power and flexibility of protocol buffers.